 Worth noting: Delightful balance of medium flavour with a subtle tartness at the finish.
 Crystal-clear appearance with a gentle yellow-green tint.
 Vegan-friendly, gluten-free.

-These top picks have made my transition from being alcoholic to non-alcoholic a lot easier and more enjoyable.
+These top picks have made my transition from being an alcoholic to a non-alcoholic a lot easier and more enjoyable.
 It’s pretty amazing to taste these delicious alternatives full of flavours without feeling like I’m missing out.

 6. Extra time for self-care